Skip to main content

 Dreamflow makes it easy to integrate Supabase into your app with a guided, step-by-step setup.
 This process connects your project to Supabase, sets up a database, generates client code, and deploys schemas, all without manual setup.

-1. Connection and Project Setup
+1. Connection

-To begin, open the Supabase tab in Dreamflow and click Connect to Supabase.
+To begin, open the Supabase module in Dreamflow and click Connect to Supabase.
 A Supabase authentication window will appear where you can sign in and review the requested permissions.
 Next, select an organization and click Authorize Dreamflow.
 These permissions allow Dreamflow to create and manage projects, configure database schemas, and generate API keys on your behalf.

 This setup may take a few minutes while Dreamflow provisions the resources and configures your database.